-In October 2018, Financial Beginnings Oregon continued the tradition by hosting its own event, the 2018 Financial Literacy Conference (FLC), in Canby, OR.
+In October 2018, Financial Beginnings Oregon hosted the 2018 Financial Literacy Conference (FLC), in Canby, OR.
 With close to 200 in attendance and $62,000 in sponsorships generated, the conference was a success.
-But beyond the numbers, feedback from attendees, speakers, and the Financial Beginnings Oregon team indicated this year's event was the best yet!
+But beyond the numbers, feedback from attendees, speakers, and the Financial Beginnings Oregon team indicated the 2018 event was the best yet!

 As Tom Moosbrugger, Development Director explained, the FLC, "was so successful that it enabled us to skip our annual gala altogether, allowing us to focus more of our time on doing other program work and building awareness in the community."

 Attendees shared positive conference reviews, indicating they learned helpful money management tips and that they intend to more actively participate in their financial well-being.
 Educators and nonprofit and government employees also noted that the conference made them feel more confident teaching others about financial concepts.

 The 2018 conference was framed around the theme of equity and inclusion, with several sessions addressing financial literacy through this lens.
 One panel discussed the unique financial literacy needs of the Latinx community and how one might take culturally sensitive approaches to addressing those needs.
 Another session, titled, "Equity, Inclusion, & Financial Empowerment," included a diverse panel of women who discussed how knowledge of issues surrounding economic disparities and inequities experienced by local communities of color can inform attempts to provide financial education.
 Financial Beginnings Oregon hoped to leave FLC attendees not only with a better grasp of their own finances and more prepared to increase financial literacy, but also with a greater appreciation, consideration, and sensitivity for the diverse needs that exist in their communities.